ARM Cortex-M: Cortex-M0+

 The Cortex-M0+ is an optimized superset of the Cortex-M0.
 The Cortex-M0+ has complete instruction set compatibility with the Cortex-M0 thus allowing the use of the same compiler and debug tools.
-The Cortex-M0+ pipeline was reduced from 3 to 2 stages, which lowers the power usage.
+The Cortex-M0+ pipeline was reduced from 3 to 2 stages, which lowers the power usage and increases performance (higher average IPC due to branches taking one fewer cycle).
 In addition to debug features in the existing Cortex-M0, a silicon option can be added to the Cortex-M0+ called the Micro Trace Buffer (MTB) which provides a simple instruction trace buffer.
 The Cortex-M0+ also received Cortex-M3 and Cortex-M4 features, which can be added as silicon options, such as the memory protection unit (MPU) and the vector table relocation.

 Key features of the Cortex-M0+ core are: